SAP-samples/teched2022-XP262/exercises/ex4/README.md

 3. 👉 Also, open your SAP Fiori application in parallel and set the exact same filter for Last name = \<STUDENT>.
 Check if the data you have in your SAP HANA Cloud is identical to what you see in the SAP Fiori application.

-4. 👉 Go the SAP S/4HANA system and create yet another business partner.
+4. 👉 Go the SAP S/4HANA system and create another business partner.
 Make sure to provide a First Name, Last Name (**\<STUDENT>**) and an Address, similarly to the business partners you have created in the previous steps and exercises.

 5. 👉 Refresh the table data in SAP HANA Cloud and verify if the data has been saved in SAP HANA Cloud.
     ![Display the Verifications table data](images/refresh_table_data.png)